Passage to Zarahemla: Reception

 Critic Sean P. Means of The Salt Lake Tribute gave the film 2.5 stars out of a possible 4.
-He wrote that Heimerdinger made "a few rookie mistakes" in his debut as a film director, but also "squeezes a lot of visual flair from a minuscule budget" and effectively balances entertaining filmmaking with beliefs of the Church of Jesus Christ of Latter-day Saints.
+He wrote that Heimerdinger made "a few rookie mistakes" in his debut as a film director, but also "squeezes a lot of visual flair from a minuscule budget" and effectively balances entertaining filmmaking with the religious beliefs that inspired the movie.